Cambodian genocide: Deng era

-Soon after Deng became the Paramount Leader of China, the Vietnamese invaded Cambodia and ended the genocide by defeating the Khmer Rouge in January 1979.
+Soon after Deng Xiaoping became the paramount leader of China, the Vietnamese invaded Cambodia and ended the genocide by defeating the Khmer Rouge in January 1979.
 The People's Republic of Kampuchea was then established.
 In order to counter the power of the Soviet Union and Vietnam in Southeast Asia, China officially condemned the Vietnamese invasion and continued its material support to the Khmer Rouge.
 In early 1979, China launched an invasion of Vietnam to retaliate against Vietnam's invasion of Cambodia.
+Deng informed U.S. President Jimmy Carter about the attack on Vietnam beforehand, during his visit to the United States soon after the People's Republic of China and the United States established formal diplomatic relation on January 1, 1979.
+Carter attempted to dissuade Deng from pursuing the military action, but did not succeed.

 Deng was convinced by a conversation with Singapore's prime minister Lee Kuan Yew to limit the scale and duration of the war.
 Following the one-month war, Singapore attempted to serve as a mediator between Vietnam and China on the Cambodian issue.

 Other supporters

 As a result of Chinese and Western opposition to the Vietnamese invasion of 1978 and 1979, the Khmer Rouge continued to hold Cambodia's United Nations (UN) seat until 1982, after which the seat was filled by a Khmer Rouge-dominated coalition which was known as the Coalition Government of Democratic Kampuchea (CGDK).
-Motivated by its opposition to Vietnam, China trained Khmer Rouge soldiers on its soil from 1979 to at least 1986, "stationed military advisers with Khmer Rouge troops as late as 1990," and "supplied at least $1 billion in military aid" during the 1980s.
+Owing to support from China, Thailand, other South East Asian countries, the U.S., and some Western countries, the CGDK held Cambodia's UN seat until 1993, long after the Cold War ended.

+China trained Khmer Rouge soldiers on its soil from 1979 to at least 1986, "stationed military advisers with Khmer Rouge troops as late as 1990", and "supplied at least $1 billion in military aid" during the 1980s.
+There are allegations of United States support for the Khmer Rouge, because they wished to weaken Vietnam's influence in Southeast Asia.
+The UK has also been accused of helping the group as the SAS trained non Khmer Rouge soldiers of the CGDK coalition from 1985 to 1989 in Thailand.
 After the 1991 Paris Peace Accords, Thailand continued to allow the Khmer Rouge "to trade and move across the Thai border to sustain their activities ... although international criticism, particularly from the United States and Australia ... caused it to disavow passing any direct military support."
-The UK's Special Air Service helped train Khmer Rouge fighters in the 1980s, and there are allegations of United States support for the Khmer Rouge, because they wished to weaken Vietnam's influence in Southeast Asia.
-Owing to support from China, Thailand, other South East Asian countries, the U.S., and some Western countries, the CGDK held Cambodia's UN seat until 1993, long after the Cold War had ended.